Email & Password

 In summary, starting to have Botox injections in your mid to late 20s can give great results that benefit patients long into the future.
 From years of firsthand experience, and the feedback I get from my patients, I believe that if administered correctly, and in the correct doses, Botox for wrinkle prevention is indeed better than cure.

-If you want to read more, the experts at Consulting Room really know what they're talking about and have put together some Botox treatment, botulinum toxin, lines and wrinkles or crow's feet FAQs just for you.
+If you want to read more, the experts at Consulting Room really know what they're talking about and have put together what is botox and how does it work?, who should you trust to do your botox?, Botulinum Toxin, Botox, Azzalure, Dysport, Bocouture, Xeomin and also lines and wrinkles FAQs just for you.

-If you're keen to get started with any of these treatments right away then you're in luck - those clever folks also have a list of trusted, accredited Botox treatments, botulinum toxin, lines and wrinkles or crow's feet clinics in your area.
+If you're keen to get started with any of these treatments right away then you're in luck - those clever folks also have a list of trusted, accredited Botulinum Toxin, Botox, Azzalure, Dysport, Bocouture, Xeomin and also line and wrinkle clinics in your area.

 Specialising in dermal filler treatments, Dr Rupert has performed thousands of procedures over the years, taking a holistic, safe and standardized approach that follows the MD codes and ensures effective yet natural-looking results that tweak and fine-tune features.